2U1/Qwen2-VL-Finetune/README.md

 ## Update

+- [2024/09/12] 🔥Now the model is trained using [Liger-Kernel](https://github.com/linkedin/Liger-Kernel).
 - [2024/09/11] Supports setting different learning rates to projector and vision model.
 - [2024/09/11] 🔥Supports multi-image and video training.